moneroguides/1x04-using-monero-with-enhanced-privacy/script.md

 That moves us onto the second thing you can do, churning.
 Churning is the act of sending outputs to yourself.
 Churning increases the level of plausible deniability as each of those outputs will then be included in many more ring signatures than before.
 If you need to mix inputs the best thing to do is churn them before mixing.

 The "Coins" tab in Feather is great for managing both of these practices.
 To churn, simply right click on one of your owned outputs and select "Sweep output".
-When the new window opens, select "Send to self (churn)".
+When the new window opens, select "Send to self (churn)". **When using the send to self function, Feather will send that output to your primary address.**

+Another helpful feature of Feather wallet is the ability to freeze outputs.
+This is useful when you have multiple outputs from different sources in the same account.
+Freezing them prevents Featehr from using them when generating new transactions.

-With this two ideas in mind, you now have a way to further increase your level of privacy when using the network.
+With these ideas in mind in addition to what was learnt in video three about account management, you now have a wide range of tools to increase your level of privacy when using the network.

 ### NETWORKING

 So far, we have only shown you how to connect to your own node from within your LAN.
 But what if you want to spend Monero whilst out shopping in town or on during your holidays?

 Generally speaking, connecting to different nodes for one off payments is fine for maintaining privacy.
 Especially if your using either Feather or Monerujo, which both support The Onion Routing (Tor) Project.
-However, there have been several warnings throughout this series, particularly with regards to our network traffic.
+However there have been several warnings throughout this series, particularly with regards to our network traffic.

 During the second video we covered the kind of information made available to both internet service providers (ISPs) and node operators.
 You should keep these things in mind when making decisions about your networking preferences.